validator/validator.github.io/README.md

 documents in that way, do this:

-  1. Open a new terminal window and start up the validator as an HTTP service, as described in the Web-based usage section.
+  1. Open a new terminal window and start up the validator as an HTTP service, as described in the "Web-based usage" section.

   2. Open a second new terminal window and invoke `vnu.jar` like this:

-      java -cp vnu.jar nu.validator.client.HttpClient FILE.html...
+      java -cp ~/vnu.jar nu.validator.client.HttpClient FILE.html...

 ### HTTP client options

-When using the `vnu.jar` for sending documents to a locally-running instance of the validator HTTP service for validation, you can set Java system properties to control configuration options for the validation behavior.
+When using `vnu.jar` for sending documents to a locally-running instance of the validator HTTP service for validation, you can set Java system properties to control configuration options for the validation behavior.

 For example, you can suppress warning-level validation messages and only show